for2ando/dump-android-partitions/README.md

       -n
         dry-run
       PARTITION
-        a partition name to be dumped
+        a partition name to be dumped. shell globbing available

 ## Example